camit001/Python-In-30-Days/Day_05_Lists/05_Lists.md

   print(ages) #  [26, 25, 25, 24, 24, 24, 22, 19]
   ```

-  sorted(): returns the ordered list without modifying the original list
+  `sorted()` returns a new sorted list without modifying the original list.
   **Example:**

   ```py